Where Does the 80% of Women Wear the Wrong Bra Size Statistic Actually Come From? - BRABAR

 Where Does the 80% of Women Wear the Wrong Bra Size Statistic Actually Come From?

 The claim that 80% of women wear the wrong bra size traces back to a mix of a small academic study, a UK retailer's internal fitting data, and decades of repetition without citation.
 The number itself is probably in the right neighborhood, but the commonly repeated version overstates what any single study actually showed.
-Here's where it really comes from, and why the underlying problem is real even if the exact percentage isn't as solid as the marketing copy suggests.
+Here's where it really comes from, including a look at where the claim shows up specifically in US sources, and why the underlying problem is real even if the exact percentage isn't as solid as the marketing copy suggests.

 Where the Number Actually Comes From